 2nd Tool: Remove Outdated Content

 Just recently Google released an update for this tool.
 It’s suitable for you if you want to update content in search results of which you are not the owner.
 This usually concerns content that appears in the Google cache or in snippets.
 If the content of the underlying pages is no longer up-to-date, you can report this to Google.

 This is less about removal and more about updating content.
 If you want to have content of strangers removed for other reasons, you can find your answers on the official webmaster page.

-Deleting content should always be done with caution.
+Deleting content should always be done with caution and knowledge from your SEO Partner.
 Once a URL is accepted by users and Google as a source of knowledge, you should use this opportunity.

 In most cases, we recommend updating outdated content rather than deleting it.
-Existing content can be adapted to new requirements through regular SEO analysis.
-At BlogTec, we have already helped our clients with this.
+Existing content can be adapted to new requirements through regular SEO analysis and our SEO Audit Service.
+At Blogtec, we have already helped our clients with this.